Efficient Intra-Rack Resource Disaggregation for HPC Using Co-Packaged DWDM Photonics: Evaluation

 \subsection{Power Overhead}

 We calculate the per-rack power overhead of our photonic solution for 350 \acp{MCM} with 2048 escape wavelengths from each \ac{MCM} and 25 Gbps per wavelength.
-If we use a DFB laser array demonstrated in~\cite{Power_laser} with a 11\% \ac{WPE} at 10 dDm, a total of $256\times256$ such lasers consumes 64.5 kW.
-For the components and distances in our study, the required optical power per wavelength is 10 dBm.
-Furthermore, $350\times2048$ of the modulators and receivers of~\cite{TeraPHY_power} that consume 0.8 and 2.12 pJ/bit at 25 Gbps respectively result in a total additional power of 52.5 kW.
-Finally, the switches of Table~\ref{table:photonic switch summary} consume no more than 1 kW at the worst case.
-In summary, the total power overhead taking into account parallel switches is no more than 150 kW.
-Our analysis assumes the components are constantly on.
-Considering that the maximum power consumption of a single A100 \ac{GPU} is a few hundreds of Ws and our modelled rack contains 512 such \acp{GPU}, the power overhead for our photonic solution is \emph{negligible}.
+If we use demonstrated comb laser transceiver pairs that consume approximately 0.5 pJ/bit including laser power~\cite{New_energy_links1,Energy_efficient_links2}, and include the switches of Table~\ref{table:photonic switch summary} that consume in total for all parallel switches no more than 1 kW, the total additional power for all photonic components is approximately 11 kW.
+Our analysis pessimistically assumes photonic components are constantly on.
+Considering that the power consumption of an A100 \ac{GPU} is approximately 300 W, an AMD Milan \ac{CPU} 250 W, and 512 GB of DDR4 memory in a single node approximately 192 W, the power overhead for our photonic solution is approximately 5\%.